Board of Directors

 She received a Bachelor of Science degree in Education with a dual major in Dance and History at Southwest Texas State University and a Master’s Degree in Library and Information Science from the University of Texas at Austin.

-Other organizations she volunteers for are Breast Cancer Resource Center, several dog rescue groups and 10,000 Villages (a free trade store).
+Other organizations she volunteers for are the Breast Cancer Resource Center, and several dog rescue groups.

 Suzie Hawley is a manicurist at Michael’s Hair Company in Northwest Austin, where she specializes in manicures and spa pedicures.
 She’s worked in the salon industry for over 15 yrs and enjoys helping her clients look and feel better.
 She was also the Office/Student Services Manager & Network Admin at a local IT technology & health careers trade school, and has had various other IT-related jobs over the last 24 years.